Delve into expat life in Qatar, including culture, downtime, and work environment in this affluent Arab state.

 For upmarket fayre, try Austrian celebrity chef Wolfgang Puck’s Cut, Nobu Doha for celebrity Japanese, or Saffron Lounge by Michelin-starred Indian chef, Vineet Bhatia.
-Discover more great restaurants in Doha.

 People, including families, tend to eat late in Qatar.
 It isn’t unusual to sit down to a meal at 10 pm on a weekday, and many cafes stay open until 2 am (or even later on weekends).

 It is worth noting that only five-star hotels are licensed to serve alcoholic drinks in Qatar; although non-Muslim expats can obtain a permit to buy alcohol.
 As a result, there is a huge range of non-alcoholic drinks in town.
 Try the rich, milky (and very cheap) karak chai, or the various fresh fruit juices and mocktails on offer.
-However, if you do crave something stronger, check out these amazing rooftop bars in Doha which offer sensational views of the city.
+However, if you do crave something stronger, check out the amazing rooftop bars in Doha which offer sensational views of the city.

 Politics, government, and administration in Qatar